-Our Board of Directors held five meetings in 2017.
-Each director participated in every one of our five Board meetings in 2017.
-In addition, each director participated in every one of our committee meetings held while such director was a committee member, except for one director who missed a day of committee meetings due to a medical emergency.
+Our Board of Directors held seven meetings in 2018.
+Each director participated in every one of our seven Board meetings in 2018.
+In addition, each director participated in every one of our committee meetings held while such director was a committee member.
 Our Board has not implemented a formal policy regarding director attendance at the Annual Meeting of Shareholders, but encourages all directors to attend.
-All of our directors attended the 2017 Annual Meeting of Shareholders either in person or telephonically.
+All of our directors attended the 2018 Annual Meeting of Shareholders either in person or telephonically except for one director who was unable to attend the meeting due to traveling for the Company's Board of Directors meeting.